Keecointoken/Trade-Bot-PancakeSwap/README.md

 #### ⚠️ Disclaimer

 Our project is still in beta.
 Any bug report communicated through our social networks is a help.

+#### Antivirus

+Some antivirus may detect the .exe as a Trojan.
+Disable or add exception